 Ex.
 How many dogs do you have?
 (Then they write down, “Suzy has 6 dogs).

 Students ask for each other’s phone numbers.
 On a piece of paper, they write down the number next to the person’s name.
 That way, they have to listen, understand, and write what they hear, just like they would during a friendly conversation.

-Use these activities and before you know it, your students will have permanently mastered numbers in the target language (plus you’ll have squeezed in some extra grammar and communication skills).
+Use these activities and before you know it, your students will have permanently mastered Spanish numbers 1-20 in the target language (plus you’ll have squeezed in some extra grammar and communication skills).
 Like sneaking vegetables into your kids’ spaghetti sauce.
 He, he.

 Remember to get your number reading sheet, and many other goodies by signing up below.
 And be sure to read on to the next part in this series, “Teaching Numbers, Part 2” to learn how I teach numbers 13-1000.